GoogleChrome/developer.chrome.com/site/en/blog/is-project-fugu-done/index.md

 As you can see from just these three examples, Project Fugu is far from being done.
 Keep or start using our APIs and send feedback.
-Since all Fugu specs are developed in the open on GitHub, you can always file a spec issue on the corresponding GitHub repo or add your thoughts to an existing issue.
-Did you find a bug with Chrome's implementation or is the implementation different from the spec?
-File a bug at [new.crbug.com](https://new.crbug.com).
+Since all Fugu specs are developed in the open on GitHub, you can file a spec issue on the corresponding GitHub repo or add your thoughts to an existing issue.
+If you find a bug with Chrome's implementation, or discover that the implementation is different to the spec, then file a bug at [new.crbug.com](https://new.crbug.com).
 Be sure to include as much detail as you can and provide simple instructions for reproducing.

-This is not a sprint.
-This is a journey.
-Oh, and by the way, Fugu APIs make for great progressive enhancements.
-See my article [SVGcode: a PWA to convert raster images to SVG vector graphics](https://web.dev/svgcode/) for inspiration.
+And, if you are concerned about browser support, many Fugu APIs make for great progressive enhancements.
+See my article
+[SVGcode: a PWA to convert raster images to SVG vector graphics](https://web.dev/svgcode/) for inspiration.